Rossmcv98/git-essential-training-5988161/Example.md

 This is content

-This is an extra line
+This is an extra

+"Another One" - DJ Khalid